BUAA-CI-LAB/Literatures-on-Homomorphic-Encryption/General Resources/Learning Materials/Blogs.md

 ### [1] [Openmined Blog](https://blog.openmined.org/tag/homomorphic-encryption/)

 > - **Introduction:**
 >   OpenMined is an open-source community focused on researching, developing, and elevating tools for secure, privacy-preserving, value-aligned artificial intelligence.
-There are many blogs related to privacy computing technology such as Homomorphic Encryption.
+There are many blogs related to privacy computing technology such as Homomorphic Encryptions.

 ### [2] [Pam Blog](https://www.cnblogs.com/pam-sh/)